solokeys/solo1/docs/solo/building.md

 and solo builds into the same binary.
 I.e. it combines `bootloader.hex` and `solo.hex` into `all.hex`.

-If you're just planning to do development, please don't try to reprogram the bootloader, as this can be risky if done often.
+If you're just planning to do development, **please don't try to reprogram the bootloader**, as this can be risky if done often.
 Just use `solo.hex`.

 ### Building with debug messages